When Is the Best Time

 5 Top Tips for an Exceptional Visit

-- There are two parking lots; one at Seaforth Square and one at Bellevue Road: Seaforth Square is bigger and open 24 hours while Bellevue Road is smaller and closes earlier.
-Ask the car-park attendant when the gate gets closed!
-To dodge the crowds come either in the morning or late afternoon what I recommend.
+- There are two parking lots: one at Seaforth Square and one at Bellevue Road.
+Seaforth Square is bigger and open 24 hours, while Bellevue Road is smaller and closes earlier.
+Ask the car park attendant when the gate gets closed!
+To dodge the crowds, come either in the morning or late afternoon which I recommend.
 Expect to pay a tip when leaving the car park.

 - The best spot to watch a high number of penguins is Foxy Beach, where boardwalks lead to.
 There is the main boardwalk and a smaller one.
 To get to the smaller one, turn immediately right after the entry.
 It’s a little quieter, but the view is best from the main boardwalk.